- Elephant Statue

 This keepsake compact mirror is a heartfelt going away gift to bless friends, family, or close coworkers with luck on the road to their dreams.
 The mirror inscription reads, “Behind you, all your memories; before you, all your dreams; around you, all who love you; within you, all you need.”

-If they’re a Kate Spade fan – or love a little bit of pavé bling – this tiny, sparkly elephant necklace makes a gorgeous lucky charm.
+This tiny elephant necklace makes a gorgeous lucky charm.
 It’s small enough to pair with many an outfit and will ensure that luck literally does follow them everywhere.
+The necklace is made of sterling silver.

 A unique gift box to make anyone feel blessed, this package includes a cute succulent, a scented candle, colorful matches in a jar, and a “good luck” greeting card with a personalized message of your choosing.
 All packaged up in a vibrantly colored mailer box.

 “Find a penny, pick it up.
-All day long you’ll have good luck.”
-Aside from the obvious (finding money) pennies were said to bring good luck because metals—like copper—were gifts from the gods to ward off evil.
-These copper cufflinks feature uncirculated 2012 pennies but you can ask for another year.
+All day long, you’ll have good luck.”
+Aside from the obvious (finding money), pennies were said to bring good luck because metals—like copper—were gifts from the gods to ward off evil.
+These copper cufflinks feature 2012 pennies, but you can ask for any year from 1960-2022, and you can mix and match years too.

 Sometimes wishing someone good luck isn’t appropriate – like in the theater where superstition forbids it.
 Thespian friends – or just those who love the catchy phrase – will appreciate this “break a leg!” coffee mug in vibrant red and white.